kennib/solar-australia/website/README.md

 The amount of energy that can be produced by a solar panel on a particular tile in a year is
 ```
-energy-produced-per-tile = min(number-of-panels, max-panel-area) * tile-ghi * (KWh/J) * panel-efficiency * 365
+energy-produced-per-tile = min(number-of-panels, max-panel-area) * tile-ghi * (KWh/MJ) * panel-efficiency * 365
 max-panel-area = 2500^2
 panel-efficiency = 0.4
 KWh/MJ = 3.6
 ```
-Note that there is a maximum of 5km^2 worth of solar panels.
+Note that each panel is 1m^2 and there is a maximum of 2500m^2 worth of solar panels.

 You can sell your energy for 12 cents per KWh
 ```